Haaramo/accounts/README.md

 # Bank demo

 This is a demo of a bank application.
 It is a simple demo that allows you to create accounts and transfer money between them.
-It demonstrates the use of the following technologies:
+It demonstrates the use of:

 * Spring Boot 3
 * Java 21
 * Virtual threads
+* REST APIs
 * Spring Data with JPA
 * PostgreSQL
 * Kafka